Wednesday, March 3, 2021

 A bitter-hearted rebel lives in many of us.
 We hate it when someone takes advantage of us.
 We view the lane-changing, frenzied, aggressive driver as a jerk and sometimes look to get even with him or her.
 This bitter-hearted rebel also lived in many Jewish hearts.
 When Roman soldiers imposed on them to carry their equipment, they resented it deeply.
-Jesus reminds us, however, that his Kingdom Family reorders all human relationships.
+Jesus reminds us, however, that his Kingdom family reorders all human relationships.
 Jesus wants us to ask, "How can I be a redemptive blessing even toward those who mistreat me?"
-His challenging commands awaken us to our responsibility.
+His challenging commands awaken us to our responsibility as God's children.
 We are to lead others to Jesus, even those others that we don't particularly like.
-Incredibly, the impetuous Peter learned this lesson and taught the churches in Asia Minor the same principle.
-Even more incredibly, the apostle Paul was the product of a movement who sought to convert, not condemn, its greatest opponents and oppressors.
-But then, the heart of the Kingdom is to follow a King who forgave his persecutors, revilers, and murderers at Passover so they could become his disciples at Pentecost.
+Incredibly, the impetuous Peter learned this lesson and taught the churches in Asia Minor the same principle.* Even more incredibly, the apostle Paul (originally known as Saul) was at first a persecutor of Christians but then became the product of a movement that from its very beginning sought to convert, not condemn, its greatest opponents and oppressors.** But then, the heart of the Kingdom is to follow a King who forgave his persecutors, revilers, and murderers at Passover so they could become his disciples at Pentecost.

 * See the first set of Related Scripture Readings below.